RiceComp427/comp427-hw1-paranoia-Jokeren/README.md

 - Threats:
   - Theives who have utilities to break into the car and grab assets.
 - Countermeasures:
-  - We can put large bags in the back trunk and bring phones and Carry credit cards with us.
+  - We can put large bags in the back trunk and bring phones and carry credit cards with us.
+The solution literally does not have any cost, while it is not safe at all if the thives steal our keys or break our trunks.
-  - We can upgrade car windows to be more hard and anti-theft, but it will cost a large amount of money.
+  - We can upgrade car windows to be more hard and anti-theft, which is promising but requires some money.